Why You Should Never Get Your Eyeballs Tattooed

 - Detached retinas

 Even if the procedure was done correctly these problems could still arise.
-It’s best to avoid sclera tattoos entirely to make sure these medical issues don’t happen due because of ink injected into the eye.
+It’s best to avoid sclera tattoos entirely to make sure these medical issues don’t happen due to ink being injected into the eye.

 Real Stories from People with Eyeball Tattoos